Interplay between spin-orbit coupling and van Hove singularity in the Hund's metallicity of Sr$_2$RuO$_4$: Introduction

 The recent discovery of Hund's metals promotes the importance of Hund's coupling in correlated multi-orbital systems~\cite{Haule2009,Yin2011,Georges2013}.
 While Hund's coupling can appear to reduce correlations by suppressing the Mott phase, it also enhances another type of correlation that exhibits various characteristic behaviors---for example, large renormalization masses depending on filling~\cite{DeMedici2011PRL,DeMedici2011PRB}, spin (or $J$) freezing~\cite{Werner2008,AJKim2017}, and non-Fermi liquid~\cite{Werner2008}.
 Furthermore, a strong Hund's coupling in multi-orbital systems induces significant orbital-selective behaviors~\cite{Koga2004,*Anisimov2002, Werner2007,Werner2009,DeMedici2009,Werner2016}.
-As the name implies, the aformentioned characteristics of Hund's metals originate from local correlation effects.
-Interplay between local correlation and electronic structure often develops exotic phenomena, such as the unconventional superconductivity in iron-based superconductors~\cite{Capone2018}.
+As the name implies, the aforementioned characteristics of Hund's metals originate from local correlation effects.